IlanIwumbwe/Ylva/readme.md

 Welcome to *Ylva!*

+A minimal chess engine in the terminal.
+Ylva will see improvements over time.

 **Not** UCI compliant.

 Run using `run.sh`.
 This brings up a menu, with options to play with a friend, with the engine, engine v engine, or run Perft.

-Currently, everything runs in the terminal.

 Current move generation speed is `~500k` nodes/second.
 Proper benchmarking to be done in the future.

-Ylva is meant to be a *v1* of hopefully something bigger, and an improvement upon an earlier (failed) [attempt](https://github.com/IlanIwumbwe/BitboardChess/tree/master).

 ### Notable techniques